m-bossart/documentation/SMART-DS/Readme.md

 ![SFO sub-regions (south)](figures/SFO/south_labels.PNG )
 ![SFO sub-regions (east)](figures/SFO/east_labels.PNG )

-#### AUS
+#### Austin

-The Austin dataset contains six sub-regions with the same naming convention as the SFO dataset.
+The Austin dataset contains six sub-regions with the same naming convention as the San Francisco Bay Area dataset.
 It contains five urban regions P1U-P5U and one rural regoin P1R.
 The Austin dataset also contains a small Powerworld transmission [model](https://ieeexplore.ieee.org/abstract/document/9216129), which can be used to co-simulate transmission and distribution models as described [here](https://ieeexplore.ieee.org/document/9384935).
 The Austin dataset includes a transmission system built by Texas A&M. The model can be downloaded [here](https://electricgrids.engr.tamu.edu/combined-td-synthetic-dataset/), and a copy is provided for convenience.
 The location of each region is shown below:
 ![AUS sub-regions](figures/AUS/all_labels.PNG)

-#### TEXAS
+#### Texas

 The largest and most comprehensive dataset is a complete transmission and distribution model of Texas.
 The transmission system development is led by Texas A&M and can be downloaded [here](https://electricgrids.engr.tamu.edu/texas7k/).
 A copy is included within this dataset for convenience.